 Our API and User Agent Parser are always being improved.

 Our customer-facing website: whatismybrowser.com gets used tens of thousands of times per day, often by very strange and exotic web-browsers.
 We record every single user agent that visits our site.
-We fingerprint and group those user agents and then in the order of popularity, we work through the list ensuring that our user agent parser detects them fully and properly.
+We group those different types of user agents together and then in the order of popularity, we work through the list ensuring that our user agent parser detects them fully and properly.
 If they don't, then we add detection for it, create a unit test for it, tick it off the list and move to the next one.

 We keep a large database of unit tests, to ensure that our detection never regresses and that any change we make doesn't accidentally impact some other aspect of detection.

 Before we deploy any new user agent detection we always make sure that all unit-tests pass 100%.

 This ensures that we continue to develop the user agent parser to detect the most browsers, bots and other applications possible.

 Here at whatismybrowser.com, we love to monitor everything.
 We use Statsd, InfluxDB and Grafana to keep an eye on our server's vital statistics as well as actual performance and statistics about the API itself.